doncigma/doncigma/README.md

 🔭 Working on a Bachelor's in Computer Science.

-🌱 Learning how to deepen my understanding of C++.
+🌱 Learning how Python while building a parser in it!

-👯 Looking for an internship to take the first step on the path of my career!

 ⚡ Fun fact: Lately I have been learning the harmonica and loving it.